 You will need to appoint Matlock solicitors independently although you'll need to choose one on the RBS conveyancing panel.
 The solicitor represents both you and RBS through the process.

-I have today made my last payment due on my mortgage with Nottingham.
-I assume I don't need a Matlock lawyer on the Nottingham panel to discharge the mortgage at the Land Registry.
+I have paid off my mortgage with Leeds Building Society.
+I assume I don't need a Matlock property lawyer on the Leeds Building Society panel to remove the mortgage at the Land Registry.
 Please confirm.

-If you have finished paying off your Nottingham mortgage, they may send you evidence showing that you have paid it off.
+If you have finished paying off your Leeds Building Society mortgage, they may send you evidence showing that you have paid it off.
 Alternatively they may notify the Land Registry directly.
-The Land Registry need to see this evidence before they will remove the Nottingham mortgage from the register.
-Nottingham, and any evidence they send you, will determine the action you need to take.
+The Land Registry need to see this evidence before they will remove the Leeds Building Society mortgage from the register.
+Leeds Building Society, and any evidence they send you, will determine the action you need to take.
 In cases where no conveyancer is acting for you and you have paid off your mortgage:

 - but are not moving to another property

-- where Nottingham has sent the Land Registry the discharge electronically, and
+- where Leeds Building Society has sent the Land Registry the discharge electronically, and

-- Nottingham has instructed the Land Registry to do so
+- Leeds Building Society has instructed the Land Registry to do so